rkulla/vimogen/README.md

     4) EXIT
     Enter the number of the menu option to perform:

-For example, typing __1__ will install all the plugins listed in .vimogen_repos.
+For example, typing `1` will install all the plugins listed in .vimogen_repos.

-*    If you choose INSTALL, then it will a _git clone_ on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
+*    Choosing __INSTALL__ clones all the repos from .vimogen_repos into your Pathogen dir (~/.vim/bundle).
-It will skip any directories that already exist.
-You can also append new plugin repos to the .vimogen_repos file later and install them incrementally by re- running Vimogen's install command.
+Skipping ones that already exist.

+Note: You can append new plugin repos to the .vimogen_repos file later and install them incrementally by re-running Vimogen's install command.

-*    If you choose UNINSTALL, it will give you a list of all your plugins to choose from:
+*    Choosing __UNINSTALL__ gives you a list of all your plugins:

          1) CANCEL                8) tabular             15) vimogen
          2) ctrlp                 9) taglist             16) vim-pathogen